SciML/DiffEqFlux.jl/docs/src/NeuralDELayers.md

 The following layers are helper functions for easily building neural differential equation architectures in the current most efficient way.
-As demonstrated in the tutorials, they do not have to be used since automatic differentiation will just work over `concrete_solve`, but these cover common use cases and choose what's known to be the optimal mode of AD for the respective equation type.
+As demonstrated in the tutorials, they do not have to be used since automatic differentiation will just work over `solve`, but these cover common use cases and choose what's known to be the optimal mode of AD for the respective equation type.

 ```@docs